-2 The General Data Protection Regulation (GDPR) The General Data Protection Regulation (GDPR) 3 How to prepare your business The legal landscape of data protection is evolving rapidly, and presenting challenges for businesses, government and public authorities.
+How to prepare your business

+The legal landscape of data protection is evolving rapidly, and presenting challenges for businesses, government and public authorities.
 If your organisation is consumer-facing, online, in the financial services sector or in possession of sensitive personal data it may be particularly affected.

 With the deadline growing closer, you'll need to scrutinise the regulatory changes and understand how they will affect your business operations.
 Bear in mind that the impact of GDPR isn't confined to a specific area of your business it will require business-wide adoption of a more processorientated approach.

 It's likely you'll need to amend your business practices to become compliant with this new regulation, and implement new controls.
 So where should you start?
 We've created a simple visual, below, to help structure your approach to achieve compliance.

+- Understand the key changes this legislation will bring - Assess your organisation's current data architecture, processes, and risk and compliance controls quick check and analysis

+· Identify the current data risks in your business

+- Review how ready your business is for the GDPR - roadmap - Develop an implementation roadmap that embeds suitable regulatory and compliance architecture - Ensure the plan is realistic and achievable for your organisation

+Implementation

-- · Understand the key changes this legislation will bring - Assess your organisation's current data architecture, processes, and risk and compliance controls Data protection quick check Identify the current data risks in your business Audit results and analysis - Review how ready your business is for the GDPR - Develop an implementation roadmap that embeds suitable regulatory and compliance architecture Implementation roadmap Ensure the plan is realistic and achievable for your organisation - Implementation - Appoint a trusted advisor to: · identify and document data processing activities - · carry out data impact - · develop a data breach response action plan - implement ongoing data protection processes. - · Write a detailed data protection policy and define a standard that ensures your business will meet the GDPR - · Where necessary, appoint a data protection officer and/or a data protection management system for ongoing control Measure data protection effectiveness • Undertake a GDPR FIT/ GAP analysis or ISO 27001 FIT/GAP analysis - this is an assessment of the effectiveness of your GDPR efforts Continuous improvement - Hold regular GDPR audits and Data Privacy Impact Assessments - Ensure data risk management is integrated into your overall risk management structure - · Regularly review your organisation's data protection training needs 4 The General Data Protection Regulation (GDPR) The General Data Protection Regulation (GDPR) 5 Contact us To discuss how we can help your business understand its GDPR requirements and become compliant with the new regulation, get in touch with one of our regional specialists.
-Wayne Pisani Partner, Tax & Regulatory wayne.pisani@mt.gt.com Joe Pullicino Partner, IT, Business Risk & Outsourcing joe.pullicino@mtgt.com
+- Appoint a trusted advisor to: - identify and document data processing activities - carry out data impact assessments - develop a data breach response action plan - implement ongoing data protection processes. - Write a detailed data protection policy and define a standard that ensures your business will meet the GDPR - Where necessary, appoint a data protection officer and/or a data protection management system for ongoing control

+Measure data protection effectiveness

+Undertake a GDPR FIT/ GAP analysis or ISO 27001 FIT/GAP analysis - this is an assessment of the effectiveness of your GDPR efforts

+Continuous improvement

+- Hold regular GDPR audits and Data Privacy Impact Assessments

+- Ensure data risk

+management is integrated

+into your overall risk

+management structure

+- Regularly review your organisation's data protection training needs

+A global reach

+We are a network of independent assurance, tax and advisory firms, made up of 47,000 people in 130 countries.
+Private individuals and organisations come to us for our global scale, quality, industry insight and deep technical expertise.
+But what sets us apart is our distinctive client experience which leads to more meaningful advice and a better working relationship.

+To discuss how we can help your business understand its GDPR requirements and become compliant with the new regulation, get in touch with one of our member firm specialists.

+Wayne Pisani

+Partner

+Tax and Regulatory

+T +356 9942 3253

+E wayne.pisani@mt.gt.com

+Joseph Pullicino

+Partner

+IT, Business Risk and Outsourcing

+T +356 9949 9660

+E joe.pullicino@mt.gt.com

+Grant Thornton Fort Business Centre Mriehel Bypass, Birkirkara BKR 3000, Malta

-© 2017 Grant Thornton Ltd (Malta).
-All rights reserved.
+$\ \odot$ 2018 Grant Thornton International Ltd. All rights reserved.